BadPirate/nextstrap/CONTRIBUTING.md

   - Unit tests: `yarn test`
   - End-to-end tests: `yarn test:e2e`
   - See README.md for more details on testing.
+- **User API & Session Context**:
+  - The `/api/user` endpoint provides authenticated user details from the database.
+  - The frontend uses this endpoint for robust user/session context (see `UserProvider`).

 ## Commit Messages